djmgit/flask-opsgenie/README.md

 ## Getting flask-opsgenie

 Flask-opsgenie is not yet present on PyPI.
-To install flask-opsgenie you will have to install it from source, which is this repository
+To install flask-opsgenie we will have to install it from source, which is this repository

 - Clone this repo using ``` git clone https://github.com/djmgit/flask-opsgenie.git ```
 - ``` cd flask-opsgenie ```